 FAQ: How does relative humidity affect the performance of an ESD floor?

 Relative HumidityDry air resists the flow of electricity.
 That’s why more static is generated when the climate is dry.
 Because static can’t move through dry air, static tends to stay on surfaces when the air is dry.
 As water is conductive, humidity promotes the flow of electricity.
 By pulling moisture from the air, some ESD floors may appear to perform better when the humidity is over 40 percent.
 This is quite normal with carpet.
-Dry air can will do the opposite.
+Dry air can do the opposite.

 All ESD floors should be conditioned and tested at least as low as 12 percent relative humidity.
 Unless the floor is loaded with carbon fibers, most floors will fail ANSI/ESD walking and resistive property tests below 20 percent RH.